-DSO A and DSO B have the same size of adjusted electricity network assets, totalling €100 million (M).
-However, the DSOs have a different financial structure, as DSO A has €60 M of equity, €10 M of interest-bearing debt and €30 M of non-interest-bearing debt, while DSO B has €80 M of equity and €20 M of non-interest-bearing debt.
+DSO A and DSO B have the same size of adjusted electricity network assets, totalling €500 million (M).
+However, the DSOs have a different financial structure, as DSO A has €300 M of equity, €175 M of interest-bearing debt and €25 M of non-interest-bearing debt, while DSO B has €395 M of equity, €20 M of interest-bearing and €80 M of non-interest-bearing debt.

 The reasonable return i.e., revenue cap is calculated by multiplying the adjusted capital invested in network by the reasonable RoR (WACC %).
 We need to determine the applicable WACC % that consists of the reasonable cost of equity, reasonable cost of debt and assumed optimal capital structure.
-In the determination of the reasonable RoR we shall use the parameter values that the Energy Authority applies in 2023.
+In the determination of the reasonable RoR we shall use the parameter values that the Energy Authority applies in 2024.